mgedigian/Personal-Blog/_posts/2019-10-20-how-to-build-a-complex-dynamic-input-form-with-react.md

 Each time the client chooses a user from the admin's input selection, that user is deleted from the pool.
 This way, I can mitigate duplication in both the select input field for admin and user without corrupting the state of the application.

 ## Order of Attack
 I usually start by drawing the diagram of components, either on a paper or with any mock wireframe technology that you want to use.
-Then, I identify the dummy (link on how to identify dummy and smart from dan Abremov) and intelligent component.
+Then, I identify the <a href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0" target="_blank">dummy and intelligent component</a>.

 I will start from the most straightforward presentational component and work backward to the container component.